 Flevy Management Insights Case Study

-Cloud Infrastructure Overhaul for Power & Utilities Firm
+Case Study: Cloud Infrastructure Overhaul for Power & Utilities Firm

 David Tang | Cloud

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Cloud to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A leading power and utilities firm faced challenges with outdated cloud infrastructure, resulting in high operational costs and system unreliability.
 The successful modernization of their cloud systems led to a 30% reduction in costs, a 25% improvement in system uptime, and a significant increase in employee adoption, highlighting the importance of Strategic Planning and Change Management in driving organizational success.